Skip to content

 After submitting your cancellation request, many individuals forget to track the status of their application.
 Not monitoring your application’s progress can lead to delays or missed deadlines for rectifying issues.

-4. Applying for Cancellation of a Valid PAN
+4. Canceling a Valid and Required PAN

 Another mistake is applying for cancellation of a PAN card that is still valid and necessary.
 Some individuals may mistakenly cancel their PANs without realizing they still require it for financial or tax-related purposes.